PRINCE2®, an acronym for PRojects IN Controlled Environments, is a project management methodology.

 In this process, the project manager provides the project board with an overview of the performance of the current stage, updates the project plan, and business case and creates a stage plan for the next stage.
 The project board reviews these documents and decides to approve the next stage.

 The purpose of this process is to provide a fixed point at which acceptance of the project product is confirmed and to recognize that objectives set out in the original PID have been achieved, or that project has something more to contribute.

 The themes describe aspects of project management that must be addressed continually and in parallel throughout the project.
 They explain the specific treatment required by PRINCE2 for various project management disciplines and why they are necessary.

-Project environment: organizations often want a consistent approach to managing projects and tailor PRINCE2 to create their own project management method.
-This method is then embedded into the organization’s way of working.
+Project environment: organisations often want a consistent approach to managing projects and tailor PRINCE2 to create their own project management method.
+This method is then embedded into the organisation’s way of working.

 The last version of the Method, launched in 2017, places a new emphasis on the flexibility of the method and how to tailor it to specific projects.

 A certification scheme

 The PRINCE2 manual – Managing Successful Projects with PRINCE2 2017 Edition

 The PRINCE2 certification scheme has two main levels: